Lenape: 18th century

 William Penn died in 1718.
-His heirs, John and Thomas Penn, and their agents were running the colony, and had abandoned many of the elder Penn's practices.
-Trying to raise money, they contemplated ways to sell Lenape land to colonial settlers.
-The resulting scheme culminated in the so-called Walking Purchase.
+His heirs, John and Thomas Penn, and their agents were ruling the colony, and had abandoned many of William Penn's practices.
+In an attempt to raise money, they contemplated ways to sell Lenape land to colonial settlers, which culminated in the Walking Purchase.
 In the mid-1730s, colonial administrators produced a draft of a land deed dating to the 1680s.
 William Penn had approached several leaders of Lenape polities in the lower Delaware to discuss land sales further north.
-Since the land in question did not belong to their polities, the talks came to nothing.
-But colonial administrators had prepared the draft that resurfaced in the 1730s.
-The Penns and their supporters tried to present this draft as a legitimate deed.
-Lenape leaders in the lower Delaware refused to accept it.
+Since the land in question did not belong to their polities, the talks did not lead to an agreement.
+But colonial administrators prepared the draft that resurfaced in the 1730s.
+The Penns and their supporters presented this draft as a legitimate deed, but Lenape leaders in the lower Delaware refused to accept it.

-According to historian Steven Harper, what followed was a "convoluted sequence of deception, fraud, and extortion orchestrated by the Pennsylvania government that is commonly known as the Walking Purchase."
+According to historian Steven C. Harper, what followed was a "convoluted sequence of deception, fraud, and extortion orchestrated by the Pennsylvania government that is commonly known as the Walking Purchase".
 In the end, all Lenape who still lived on the Delaware were driven off the remnants of their homeland under threats of violence.
 Some Lenape polities eventually retaliated by attacking Pennsylvania settlements.
-When they resisted European colonial expansion at the height of the French and Indian War, the British colonial authorities investigated the causes of Lenape resentment.
+When they resisted European colonial expansion at the height of the French and Indian War, British colonial authorities investigated the causes of Lenape resentment.
 The British asked Sir William Johnson, Superintendent of Indian Affairs, to lead the investigation.
-Johnson had become wealthy as a trader and acquired thousands of acres of land in the Mohawk River Valley from the Iroquois Mohawk of New York.
+Johnson had become wealthy as a trader and acquired thousands of acres of land in the Mohawk River region from the Iroquois Mohawk of New York.

-Beginning in the 18th century, the Moravian Church established missions among the Lenape.
-The Moravians required the Christian converts to share their pacifism, as well as to live in a structured and European-style mission village.
-Moravian pacifism and unwillingness to take loyalty oaths caused conflicts with British colonial authorities, who were seeking aid against the French and their Native American allies during the Seven Years' War.
-The Moravians' insistence on Christian Lenapes' abandoning traditional warfare practices alienated mission populations from other Lenape and Native American groups, who revered warriors.
-The Moravians accompanied Lenape relocations to Ohio and Canada, continuing their missionary work.
-The Moravian Lenape who settled permanently in Ontario after the American Revolutionary War were sometimes referred to as "Christian Munsee", as they mostly spoke the Munsee branch of the Lenape language.